This is part 2 of the series: Tips on Implementing Agile.

-At the beginning of 2015, we have a solid Agile practice driving all our major, multi-person projects.
-The basics and details of Agile and Scrum covered elsewhere.
-These are part 2 of my tips on getting the rubber to meet the road with Agile in your organization.
-Read part 1 here.
+Now, at the beginning of 2015, we have a solid Agile practice driving all our major, multi-person projects.
+The basics and details of Agile and Scrum are covered in part 1 of the series, linked above.
+This is part 2 of my tips on getting the rubber to meet the road with Agile in your organization.

 5- Plan from the ground up

 A criticism I’ve heard of the Agile process, from colleagues outside of Caxy, is that it is used to nickel and dime team members into doing extra work.
 I suspect this comes from an implementation of Agile colored by a “top-down” approach of imposing plans and deadlines on a team.
 At Caxy, we’ve found it very productive to work in terms of the “ground up” approach to planning.
 This is where the team, as a group, signs off on what can and cannot fit into particular sprints (in terms of completing our process and delivering a quality product.)
 As a result, we’ve found it essential to have regular team meetings to help finalize the contents of particular sprints.

 6 - Remember what a team can do best, and what it cannot

 Extending the previous tip, while team meetings are important, it is important to remember what tasks are most effectively done as a group, or most effectively done by an individual in a specific role.
 On the one hand, team meetings are inherently expensive, costing both the time of all involved plus the time lost to not getting development work done.
 On the other, specific tasks such as appraising tasks in pointing, appraising the workload for a sprint are done many times better by a group of minds, than by one person.
 The trick is to have clear and defined agendas, or better, clear and straight-forward tasks for when a team is brought together.
 At Caxy, we do not gather the team for planning until the Product Owner has produced an initial set of stories for the team to digest, flesh out, and appraise.

 7 -Realize what you are doing: genetic engineering